 Suppose the Draugr, or at least some of them, became that way before they died?
 Spending too long in a barrow, slowly brainwashed into forgetting who they were, just like Wyndelius.
 Eventually, even forgetting to eat or care for themselves, until their bodies decayed, kept alive by the latent magic in the barrow, and they ended up as a Not Quite Dead, but not truly alive, mindless zombie.

 In the Hearthfire expansion pack you can design and build your own house, where you can decide to construct a trophy room where you can use taxidermy to display stuffed defeated enemies.
-This includes wolves, crabs, slaughterfish and a dragons skull, but more disturbingly, also Falmer and Draugr.
-That's right, you can display the stuffed ancient corpse of a cursed human being as a decoration in the same house where you can have your spouse and your up to two kids live at.
+This includes wolves, crabs, slaughterfish and a dragon's skull, but more disturbingly, also Falmer and Draugr.
+That's right, you can display the stuffed ancient corpse of a cursed human being as a decoration in the same house where you can have your spouse and kids live.
 A tad messed up.

 On the other hand, by keeping a Rogues Gallery on display in their home, the Dragonborn is actually teaching their kids two very important lessons.
 Firstly, not only will they grow up to be capable of identifying Skyrim's most dangerous creatures on sight, but more importantly, they'll know that even though such monsters are real, they can always be killed!

 Nightshade, a potent ingredient for poisons, is nightmare fuel not for what it is but where it grows.
 It grows abundantly in cemeteries and other places associated with death.
 Knowing this makes some of its locations very unsettling.
-For instance you can find nearly a dozen Nightshade plants throughout Solitude which gives subtle details to its bloody history.
+For instance, you can find nearly a dozen Nightshade plants throughout Solitude, which gives subtle clues to its bloody history.
 Labyrinthian is also made more unnerving as nightshade can be found throughout, further emphasizing that many people have been killed throughout the years.

 On the subject of medicinal horror, think about what it would be like to drink a potion made of Giant's Toe and Troll Fat...

 The Ebony Warrior believing that he has nothing left to do in this world wants to die in a glorious battle so that he can go to Sovangarde.
 What if the Dragonborn ever feels the same way?
-Will he one day grow tired of his adventures and seek out some young warrior to claim his life?
+Will s/he one day grow tired of all the adventures and seek out some young warrior to claim his/her life?